AlgorithmicQin/hk-visitor-retail-conversion-gap/README.md

 - `outputs/tables/`
 - `outputs/figures/`

+These folders are generated locally after running the pipeline and are not committed except for `.gitkeep` placeholders.

 Key generated tables include recovery panels, category and group gap diagnostics, descriptive regression summaries, and baseline sensitivity outputs.